stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

 <pre><b> MaximalOrder</b>(A::AlgEtQ)->AlgEtQOrd</pre>
 Returns the maximal order of the étale algebra A. It is the direct sum of the ring of integers of the number fields composing the algebra.
 <pre><b> IsMaximal</b>(S::AlgEtQOrd) -> BoolElt</pre>
-Returns wheter the given order is the maximal order of the étale algebra.
+Returns whether the given order is the maximal order of the étale algebra.
 ## The attribute `KnownOrders`
  An étale algebra $A$ has an attribute `KnownOrders`, in which all previously constructed orders are stored.
- Whenever the creation intrinsc for orders is called, the program checks if the orders has already been costructed.
+ Whenever the creation intrinsic for orders is called, the program checks if the orders has already been constructed.
 This is done to prevent the creation of the same order multiple times.
-This check can be turned off with the approriate parameter.
+This check can be turned off with the appropriate parameter.
 <pre><b> IsKnownOrder</b>(~R::AlgEtQOrd)</pre>
 This procedure checks whether the given order is already in the list of known orders of the parent algebra.
 If so then it replaces the given order with the stored copy.
 If not, it adds is added to the storage.
 ## Main attributes of an order